Skip to content

 Then click Get existing values.

-This loads the current entries of the Renewable Energies Act Levy into First value, Last value, and Unit fields.
+This loads the current entries of the Working price into Lower limit and Upper limit fields.

-Change the First value to 2 and the Last value to 11, thus varying the Renewable Energies Act levy during sensitivity analysis between 2 and 11 ct/kWh.
+Change the Lower limit to 2 and the Upper limit to 17, thus varying the Working price during Parameter study between 2 and 17 ct/kWh.

 Selecting Sensitive Variables (output variables)

-The next step is to select the economic indicators whose dependence on the variable parameters is examined in the sensitivity analysis.
+The next step is to select the Output variables whose dependency on the variable parameters is studied in the Parameter study.
 The selection is made under the tabs Input requirements → Ouput variables.
 Up to 10 values can be specified.
-In our example, the Dynamic payback period and the Net present value in the economic evaluation of variants 1 and 2 are selected as primitives.
+In our example, the Dynamic payback period and the Net present value in the economic evaluation of variants 1 and 2 are selected.

-To do this, select the module eValuate as Component and the parameters Dynamic payback period and Net present value as Sensitive variables 1 to 4.
-In the window that opens, which reconstructs the form of the selected module eValuate, the parameters to be selected, dynamic payback period and net present value, are located under the tabs Variant 1 or Variant 2 under the subtab Evaluation of economical efficiency.
+To do this, select the module Variant comparison as Component and the parameters Dynamic payback period and Net present value of both variants as Sensitive variables 1 to 4.
+In the window that opens, which reconstructs the form of the selected module Variant comparison, the parameters to be selected, Dynamic payback period and Net present value, are located under the tabs Variant 1 or Variant 2 under the subtab Evaluation of economical efficiency.

 Actions to be Performed

-Finally, under the tabs Input requirements Actions, you have to define which steps are to be carried out per iteration in the sensitivity analysis.
-These are in our example:
+Finally, under the tabs Input requirements Actions, define which steps are to be carried out per iteration in the parameter study, in our example: Perform variant comparison and simulation (e.g., scenario manager).

-Now start the sensitivity analysis by pressing the TOP-Energy button in the ribbon (Execute module).
+Now start the Parameter study by pressing the TOP-Energy button in the ribbon (Execute module).
 Alternatively, you can also use the shortcut <Ctrl>+<T>.
 All actions are performed in the given order for each sampled value of the variable parameter.
 During the run, a dialog box appears that informs you of the progress and displays current intermediate results.
-If necessary, the analysis can be aborted at the bottom right.
+If necessary, the analysis can be paused or aborted at the bottom right.

-A sensitivity analysis can be very time-consuming depending on the number of iterations.
-Please check beforehand whether the individual steps (simulations, etc.) can be carried out without errors.
+A Parameter study can be very time-consuming depending on the number of iterations.
+Please check beforehand whether the individual steps (simulations etc.) can be carried out without errors.

 Visualizing Results

-If the sensitivity analysis has been carried out successfully, the Results can then be viewed under the tab of the same name.
+If the Parameter study has been carried out successfully, the Results can then be viewed under the tab of the same name.
 Here, for each sensitive variable, its dependence on the variable parameters is displayed in tabular and diagram form (see the following figure).

 In addition, you can comfortably visualize the results saved in the CSV file with an online tool.
-You open this tool with the button Visualize under the tab Visualization behind the identifier Online evaluation (see following figure).
+You open this tool with the button Visualize under the tab Result table behind the identifier Online evaluation (see following figure).

 The TOP-Energy tool for variation calculations opens in your browser (see the following figure).